jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 tester:w sock_def_readable exit tid: 4505
 ```

 Okay so the socket fired it's notification to wake up `epoll_wait` but did it work?
-Did `epoll_wait` actually return but somehow the GHC runtime did properly handle the event?
+Did `epoll_wait` actually return but somehow the GHC runtime did not properly handle the event?

 I extended the script with probes for `epoll_wait`.